Downloadable Player Piano Song Library

 click on the "Wanted" sign above

-chicago pianos . com - kemble pianos logo
+chicago pianos . com - estonia pianos logo banner

-Four things every used piano needs...
+Four things every new and used piano needs...

 2) Tuning: This is the most obvious one.
 Tuning involves turning the tuning pins to achieve the desired tone.
 It does not necessarily involve any other parts of the piano, unless the tuner encounters problems tuning the piano which lead him/her to other repairs.